Pelvic floor therapy has been shown as both clinically and cost-effective.

 Conclusion

 We need more OTs stepping into the incredibly fulfilling and beneficial niche of pelvic health, so keep it in mind as you grow your career!
-Not only does our holistic approach fit perfectly with pelvic health, there simply aren’t enough OTs practicing in this area.
+Not only does our holistic approach align perfectly with pelvic health, but also there simply aren’t enough OTs practicing in this area.

 Finally, you can hear more from Lindsey (and about the research behind pelvic health OT) by listening to OT Potential’s podcast episode/CE course: OT and Pelvic Health.